-It’s better to optimize for highly relevant searches that have only 10 searches per month and meet user search intent than to optimize for irrelevant searches that have 500 searches per month.
+For this client, it’s better to optimize for highly relevant keywords that have only 10 searches per month and meet user search intent than it is to optimize for irrelevant phrases that have 500 searches per month.

 Organize Your Spreadsheet

-- Make sure you have a good mix of head terms and long-tail keywords.
+- Make sure you have a good mix of head terms (high-search volume) and long-tail keywords.

 - Remove duplicates.

 - Remove keywords that you have no chance of ranking for (highly competitive).